Alkiri-dAraion/KSODI-Methode/README.md

 → See: [KSODI-IDAS-SIRA_Framework](./KSODI-IDAS-SIRA_Framework)

-The framework separates explainability, observability and advanced interaction analysis (with optional steering) into clearly defined layers - such as interaction states, interaction coherence and interaction resonance.
+The framework separates explainability, observability and advanced interaction analysis (with optional steering) into clearly defined layers - such as interaction states, interaction coherence and interaction resonance - over time.

 KSODI does **not** evaluate people, personalities or intentions.
-It operates exclusively on observable interaction states.
+It respects maximum privacy and operates exclusively on observable interaction states.

 The framework is organized into clearly separated components with different purposes and licenses.